Maharashtra Travel GuideMaharashtra Travel GuideMaharashtra Travel GuideMaharashtra Travel Guide

 Laxmi Road is mainly famous for its garment shops for all weathers and its purses.
 It is said that a visit to Pune is incomplete if you have not visited Laxmi Road once.
 This place too is a very busy and noisy place.
 The market road is nearly 4 km long.
 It starts from the Alka Talkies Square and runs right through the old city terminating at the Cantonment area.
 Laxmi Road is not opened on Mondays and in the afternoons.

 Mahatma Gandhi Road is a place with big stores.
 There are also temporary road stalls mostly selling garments along these big stores.
 If visitors feel hungry, there are also plenty of food stalls and ice cream parlours on this road as well as in nearby areas.
 Mahatma Gandhi Road, like Laxmi Road is also one way.
-This place is favourite for evening hangouts.
+This place is wonderful for evening hangouts.
 It is closed on Sundays and in the afternoons.